nutshellit/LeanAspNetCore-React/README.md

 Browse to https://localhost:5001 to see the working app.

 At the first run, it takes a little while before all dependencies are resolved.
 Just have a little patience.
 After the first run, things are much faster.

+## Dotnet 3.1 usage
+A temporary solution has been setup on branch dotnet_3dot1 to allow usage with dotnet3.1